Keyword and phrase analysis

 Keyword or phrase analysis involves using a tool like Google Adwords keyword tool.
 The first thing you need to look for is search volume - is anyone actually searching for that term?
 Secondly, look at the competition - how hard will you need to work to rank well for that term?

 As many as you want!
 However, for the purposes of good SEO work, you should be limiting yourself to 2-4 phrases per page.
 When you get too many, the power of each phrase gets diluted and is wasted.
-For your front page or home page, we recommend a maximum of 3.
-This is where most visitors will land, however, don't neglect internal pages.
-These can also rank well if done correctly, and mean, on a single organic results page, you may have 2 or more entries if done correctly.
+For your front page or home page, we recommend a maximum of 3 keyword phrases.
+This is where most visitors will land, however, we don't neglect internal pages.
+These can also rank well if done correctly, which means that on a single organic results page, you may have 2 or more entries.

-Once you've selected the key phrases you want to try and rank for, and selected what pages they're going to be on, the job is to carefully craft them into the copy of that page.
+Once we've worked with you to select the key phrases needed to optimize and rank for, and determined what pages they're going to be on, the job is to carefully craft them into the copy of that page.
 That doesn't mean stuffing the page full of them, nor repeating them exactly the same each time.
 The search engines are now good at picking up synonyms and occurrences of one of the phrase words in isolation.

-Let's say you're wanting to rank for "Sacramento dog groomer".
-Google will pick up "dog grooming", "groom", "canine", "groomed", or "pooch", and "credit" those towards what the page is about - Sacramento dog groomer.
+Let's say you're wanting to rank for "Glendale dog groomer".
+Google will pick up "dog grooming", "groom", "canine", "groomed", or "pooch", and credit those towards what the page is about - Glendale dog groomer.
 In fact, this is how they prefer to see it done, and can penalize those who think that repeating their key phrases 20 times is the be-all and end-all.

-To add complexity to the job, i also matters where your phrases show up on the page, and what sort of emphasis you place on them.
-Having them in the Title tag, the Heading tags, bolded or italicized all tell Google that "...these words are important..."
+To add complexity to the job, it also matters where your phrases show up on the page, and what sort of emphasis you place on them.
+Having them in the Title tag, the Heading tags, bolded or italicized, all of these treatments tell Google that "...these words are important..."